Musée des ondes Emile Berliner

-The Musée des ondes Emile Berliner is a technical history museum featuring exhibitions related to the development of music recording and broadcasting and subsequent industries, located in the historic factory of the Berliner Gram-o-phone Company in Montreal, Quebec, Canada.
-The museum received a Governor General History Award in 2020 for the Centennial of Broadcasting in Canada project together with the Société québécoise des collectionneurs de radios anciens (SQCRA).The museum has closed its doors to visitors in summer 2025 with no reopening date.
+The Musée des ondes Emile Berliner is currently closed.
+It was a technical history museum in Montreal featuring exhibitions related to the development of music recording and broadcasting and subsequent industries, located in the historic factory of the Berliner Gram-o-phone Company in Montreal, Quebec, Canada.
+The museum received a Governor General History Award in 2020 for the Centennial of Broadcasting in Canada project together with the Société québécoise des collectionneurs de radios anciens (SQCRA).
+The museum has closed its doors to visitors in summer 2025 with no reopening date.